benrhodesdigital/a-peaceful-frontend/README.md

 # a-peaceful-frontend

 Introduction
- Lightweight (do you really need all those dependancies) Performant architecture
+ - Lightweight (do you really need all those dependancies)
+ - Performant architecture

 Why you should care
+ - problems
+ - ideal

 What this series aims to do
  - lightweight scaleable frontend architecture